GoDaddy’s new logo gets out of the way. Here’s why that’s good

 Scott calls Everyday Entrepreneurs “very smart and often very educated” but emphasizes that they are not smitten with technology for technology’s sake.
 “It’s not what they’re going after,” he says.
 “Sofia wants to cut hair.
 She doesn’t want to get really, really good at email marketing or social marketing.”
 (Sofia is GoDaddy customer Sofia Car, a Hollywoood-based hairstylist, one of at least three hairstylists who have been featured in the company’s marketing.)

-Enter those 6,000 customer-service representatives (counting both staffers and those employed by outside firms), who are located in 22 centers from Scottsdale, Arizona to Belfast, Ireland to Hyderabad, India.
+Enter those 6,000 customer-service representatives (counting both staffers and those employed by outside firms), who are located in 22 centers from Scottsdale, Arizona, to Belfast, Ireland, to Hyderabad, India.
 When customers call with questions about GoDaddy’s products, according to Bhutani, they become happier, more loyal clients who are more likely to pay for even more services.
 “The data is super clear,” he says.
 “Customers that engage with us more not only give us more value, they get more value from us.”
 This may be why the company shares its phone number liberally on its website—a refreshing change from most big-company sites, which typically try to placate customers with questions by shunting them off to canned answers and community forums.

 Just as GoDaddy branded customers as “Everyday Entrepreneurs,” it began calling the reps “GoDaddy Guides” and raising their profile.
-The “Help” link on the homepage (which had already replaced the more typical and mundane “Support”) became a “Help by GoDaddy Guides” link.
+The “Help” link on the home page (which had already replaced the more typical and mundane “Support”) became a “Help by GoDaddy Guides” link.
 Clicking it leads to the help center, which is embellished with photos of real, smiling reps identified by first name and last initial.
 Guides also host how-to videos with titles such as “What is an SSL certificate and why do you need one?” and “Podcasting tips for beginners.”

 More than a domain name

 For all of GoDaddy’s new emphasis on the inspirational side of entrepreneurship, its customers are still paying it for web services.
 When the company was busy getting big, it was an accomplishment for a small business to have any sort of online presence at all.
-Today, however, even the tiniest of companies want more than a domain name and a homepage.
+Today, however, even the tiniest of companies want more than a domain name and a home page.
 They want something with big-company slickness that potential customers will actually find.
 They might want to sell goods, on or off their own site.
 And they’d certainly like to establish themselves on social networks.

 In 2015, when I wrote about GoDaddy in a previous story, it was working on modernizing its portfolio of offerings—some of which had grown as creaky as its original wild-and-crazy persona.
 Today, says Bhutani, “I’d say we now have a very competitive offering across all of our customer segments.
 But the journey is never done, because the needs of the customers keep evolving, and we want to keep pressing against that opportunity.”